ochoaap/reading-notes/201/class02.md

 * *<i> = is italics.
 See what I did there?
 * Superscript and Subscript are a little more tricky to explain.
 Superscript is mainly for mathematical, dates, and suffixes.
 While Subscripts are what make teh the "2" in H2O smaller in a word document.
-* "<s>" was interesting to me as it is something that is no longer valid or relevant, but shouldjn't be deleted either.
+* The symbol I wanted to use was creating a strike through for this entire page, so it is simply an "s" but in between <>.
+This was interesting to me as it is something that is no longer valid or relevant, but shouldjn't be deleted either.
 I am curoious as to what situation would call for that.

 # CSS